-Estimated Future Payouts

-Grant Under N led Future 1 Son-Equity I Slan Awards ( ncentive Under Equity Inc centive All Other Stock Awards Grant Date Fair Value of Stock Awards
+Estimated Future Payouts Under Non-Equity Incentive Plan Awards (1) Estimated Future Payouts Under Equity Incentive Plan Awards All Other Stock Awards Grant Date Fair Value of Stock Awards

-Threshold Target Maximum Threshold Target Maximum
+Grant Threshold Target Maximum Threshold Target Maximum -

-Name Date

-Randall E. \$287,500 \$431,250 \$575,000 - - -
+Name Randall E. Date \$300,000 \$450,000 \$600,000 - - -

+Black 3/11/2024 (3) 30 \$1,615

-Black 6/29/2023(2) - - - - - - 200 \$16,676
+6/13/2024 (2) - - - - - -

+David Z. \$54,600 \$81,900 \$109,200 - - -

+Richards, Jr. 6/13/2024 (2) 557 \$24,035

-Mickey L. Jones \$131,250 \$196,875 \$262,500 - - -
+Jeffrey L. Wilson \$42,350 \$63,525 \$84,700 - - -

-6/29/2023(2) - - - - - - 111 \$9,255
+6/13/2024 (2) - - - - - -

+Mickey L. \$136,875 \$205,313 \$273,750

-\$52,500 \$78,750 \$105,000 - - -
+Jones (4) 6/13/2024 (2) - - - - - -

-David Z. 4/27/2023(3) 2 \$176

-Richards, Jr. 6/29/2023(2) 359 \$29,934

-12/28/2023(4) 242 \$14,999

-- (1) These columns illustrate the possible payouts for each of our named executive officers under our Annual Incentive Plan for 2023.
+1) These columns illustrate the possible payouts for each of our named executive officers under our Annual Incentive Plan for 2024.
 With respect to Mr. Richards, a portion of the incentive opportunity under the Annual Incentive Plan is payable in Company common stock and a portion is paid in cash in accordance with the terms of the plan.
-The actual number of shares of restricted stock will be determined when the award is distributed in 2024. - (2) Represents the date the Company granted restricted stock in connection with awards under the Annual Incentive Plan for performance related to calendar year 2022.
-Includes 200 shares granted to Mr. Black upon the achievement of certain performance goals, which shares were vested upon grant.
-Represents 111 shares granted to Mr. Jones upon the achievement of certain performance goals, which shares were vested upon grant.
-Represents 359 shares granted to Mr. Richards upon the achievement of certain performance goal that vest in three approximately equal annual installments commencing on June 29, 2024. - (3) Represents two shares granted to Mr. Richards for years of service which shares were vested upon grant. - (4) Represents a grant of 242 restricted shares that vest in three approximately equal annual installments commencing on December 28, 2024.
+The actual number of shares of restricted stock will be determined when the award is distributed in 2025.

+- (2) Represents the date the Company granted restricted stock in connection with awards under the Annual Incentive Plan for performance related to calendar year 2023.
+Represents 557 shares granted to Mr. Richards upon the achievement of certain performance goal that vest in three approximately equal annual installments commencing on June 13, 2024. - (3) Represents 30 shares granted to Mr. Black for years of service which shares were vested upon grant. - (4) Mr. Jones retired from his position as Senior Executive Vice President and Chief Operating Officer effective June 7, 2024.

 We maintain the Annual Incentive Plan for the purpose of aligning the employee incentive goals with our overall strategic plan.
 The Annual Incentive Plan requires participants to satisfy two components: corporate goals; and departmental/branch performance goals.
-For 2023, our Company/Bank goals consisted of return on equity compared with a regional peer group (using a three year average for 2023), efficiency ratio (compared to a regional peer group using a three year average for 2023), non-performing assets to total assets (compared to a regional peer group using a three year average for 2023), and net charge-offs to average total loans (using a three year average for 2023).
+For 2024, our Company/Bank goals consisted of return on equity compared with a regional peer group (using a three year average for 2024), efficiency ratio (compared to a regional peer group using a three year average for 2024), net interest income growth (compared to a regional peer group using a three year average for 2024), non-performing assets to total assets (compared to a regional peer group using a three year average for 2024), and net charge-offs to average total loans (using a three year average for 2024).
 An overall satisfactory regulatory rating, and individual employee performance review rating of competent are required and are incentive plan qualifiers.
 Should these measures not be met, no incentive award is granted.
 Branch goals included various measures, most notably loan and deposit growth, and branch profitability targets.
 Departmental goals included various projects, strategic initiatives and work performance measurements.
 The Compensation/ Human Resource Committee and/or Board retain the discretion to reduce payments under the Annual Incentive Plan.